 In the wild, chinchillas are a variety of grays.
 However, now that they are domesticated pets, colors are bred through the selection of desired traits.
 The different colors are called mutations.
-There are some words used to describe how these mutations work that you will need to know.

 Words and Definitions for Chinchilla Color Mutations

 To understand the rest of this post you will need to review a few definitions.
 Genetics is complex topic, but for the sake of this post there are only a few basic terms.

 Heterozygous – This means the chinchilla has two color genes that are each different.
 Example: dominant gene, A, and a recessive gene, a.
 This pair is Aa.
 The dominant gene is the one that fully shows in the fur color.
 The recessive gene can show up in the offspring of this chinchilla.

 Homozygous – This means that a chinchilla has either two dominant genes or two recessive genes, either AA or aa.

 Lethal Factor – Certain genes can’t exist in the homozygous (aa) state.
 There are two lethal genes for chinchilla colors.
 These are white and velvet/black.
 A white to white or velvet to velvet mating will result in fatality of any embryos.

 Originally, domesticated chinchillas were bred from Chinchilla lanigera or the long-tailed chinchilla as they are also known.
 Breeding the long-tailed chinchilla into the domestic pet, we know today produced the Standard Gray.
 This color is the original mutation from which we get all other chinchilla colors.